Wenatchee, Washington, US

 3 - Playboaters

 A final option for a put-in that is popular with the playboating crowd is to put-in at Rodeo Hole.
 This is a much shorter run (4 miles) but you can spend as long as you want at all of the best rapids.
 To reach Rodeo Hole directly, turn north on to Johnson Road at mile 106.5 off Highway 2 (it's easy to miss this turn--it's right by the sign to Dryden).
 Take an immediate left on to Frontage Road which then becomes Stine Hill Road.
 On the way to Rodeo Hole you will dip down close to the river at one point just upstream of the trailer park and this roadside access has been used by folks who don't have a vehicle access pass, but most continue on to the main parking area.
-In 1.7 miles from the Highway 2 turn-off you will see a cream colored house with a blue roof (as of 2012).
+In 1.7 miles from the Highway 2 turn-off you will see a cream colored house with a blue/gray roof (as of 2012) at a break in the guardrail.
 Head down the gravel drive to the north side of the house, 0.2 miles through the orchards, and down to the public parking area near the railroad bridge (you'll need Discover Pass to use this access, yes they do check and you will get a ticket).
 Rodeo Hole is a couple hundred yards upstream of the railroad bridge.
 If you're using this access you'll probably run your shuttle on river right.
 It's 3.2 miles to Cashmere and you'll pass an excellent taco stand.
 Continue on downstream on Stine Hill Road which becomes Sunset Highway.
 When you get to Cashmere turn left and cross the railroad tracks.
 After crossing the tracks take your second right and follow it about a block and half to Riverside Park.

 As the winter wears on, west-side boaters dream of the big Wenatchee play waves, sunny eastern Washington skies, and lounging on the grass at the Cashmere takeout.
 Don't expect to find either solitude or scenic wonders here.
 While this run has some of the best playboating in the state, it's not uncommon to find yourself waiting in long lines in the eddies (often you can get the river to yourself on weekdays or during the early morning on the weekend).
 Apple orchards dominate the streamside vegetation here and you'll pass a number of houses and even a trailer park.
 It's hard not to enjoy the experience though and for those feeling the need for an audience or a look at the season's newest playboats (or the museum pieces the old timers bring out) this is the place to find it.